8 reasons to kneel before the Elderberry

-We have saying about the extraordinary features of the elderberries, “tip your head before the camomile, kneel before the elderberries”.
+We have said about the extraordinary features of the elderberries, “tip your head before the camomile, kneel before the elderberries”.

 Each part of elderberry has excellent healing power – root, leaf, flower and fruit.
 The entire flower plate is picked at the very beginning of flowering when the middle flowers are still closed.
 But you can also buy a flower drug in a pharmacy or drugstore.
 Flower tea is a first-class cure for all colds (colds).
 It induces sweating, destroys rotting bacteria, cleans bloody bronchi.
 It also has diuretic effects and is slightly absorbed, thereby relieving constipation.